RaghavaDhanya/usp/README.md

 # USP Lab
 > Programs and scripts directly pushed from lab.

+### Lab Programs
+All the lab programs start with prefix 'pgm', Other extra programs have numbered name or don't start with pgm.

 ### getposix.sh
 This script generates a C program which lists all the compile time posix constants